 After the first rule, I consider this by far to be the most important principle of hermeneutics.
 A proper hermeneutic is a Christocentric, with a NT priority.
-Proper interpretation of God’s Word begins and ends with Chris and the NT.
+Proper interpretation of God’s Word begins and ends with Christ and the NT.
 Jesus fulfilled the Old Testament, the Old Covenant.
 The New Covenant replaces the Old.
 We cannot isolate the NT and still expect to understand the OT.
 The NT is the fulfillment of the OT, thus, the OT must ALWAYS be interpreted according to a right understanding of the NT.
 We must allow the NT to shine its light upon the OT.

 I see this as a huge problem among Christians today.
 When we try to understand the OT without a correct understanding of the NT, we end up with mass confusion.

 We must realize that the OT was specifically for the nation of Israel, so we must be extremely careful how we apply it.
 Again, we cannot do that apart from a thorough understanding of the NT.
 Much of what was commanded to the people of Israel, was strictly for them only, and not to be applied to our lives as Christians.